CarlosAMolina/carlosamolina.github.io/wiki/docker/docker.md

      sh -c "yarn install && yarn run dev"
 ```

-- `-w /app` sets the “working directory” or the current directory that the command will run from
+- `-w /app` sets the “working directory” or the current directory that the command will run from.
-- `-v "$(pwd):/app"` bind mount the current directory from the host in the container into the /app directory
+- `-v "$(pwd):/app"` bind mount the current directory from the host in the container into the /app directory.
 - `node:12-alpine` the image to use.
-Note that this is the base image for our app from the Dockerfile
+Note that this is the base image for our app from the Dockerfile.
 - `sh -c "yarn install && yarn run dev"` - the command.
 We’re starting a shell using sh (alpine doesn’t have bash) and running yarn install to install all dependencies and then running yarn run dev.
 If we look in the package.json, we’ll see that the dev script is starting nodemon.

 [Link](https://docs.docker.com/get-started/06_bind_mounts/).